Barnum's American Museum: History

-In November 1864, the Confederate Army of Manhattan attempted and failed to burn down the museum, but on July 13, 1865, the American Museum burned to the ground in one of the most spectacular fires New York has ever seen.
+In November 1864, the Confederate Army of Manhattan had planned an attack on New York by setting fires to hotels, during which the museum was ignited in the crossfire.
+The fire was quickly discovered and put out, and the destruction was minimal.
+But on July 13, 1865, the American Museum burned to the ground in one of the most spectacular fires New York has ever seen.
 Animals at the museum were seen jumping from the burning building, only to be shot by police.
 Many of the animals unable to escape the blaze burned to death in their enclosures, including the two beluga whales who burned to death after the glass panes of their tank were broken in an attempt to quell the fire.

 It was allegedly during this fire that a fireman by the name of Johnny Denham killed an escaped tiger with his ax before rushing into the burning building and carrying out a 400-pound woman on his shoulders.
 Barnum's New Museum opened September 6, 1865, at 539-41 Broadway, between Spring and Prince Streets, but that also burned down, on March 3, 1868.
 It was after this that Barnum moved on to politics and the circus industry.
 Barnum's American Museum was one of the most popular attractions of its time.

 The site at Ann Street was then used for a new building for the New York Herald newspaper.

 In July 2000, a virtual museum version opened on the Internet, supported by a grant from the National Endowment for the Humanities.
-It is hosted by CUNY and was maintained through 2015.
+It was hosted by CUNY and maintained through 2015.